What Is A Midlife Crisis? What You Need To Know

 Mental health challenges from midlife crises

 Mental health challenges should not be mocked, but midlife crises are not always taken seriously, and you may have even heard jokes about them before.
-For people experiencing symptoms of a midlife crisis, insensitive jokes are comments may contribute to feelings of isolation and difficulty seeking professional help.
+For people experiencing symptoms of a midlife crisis, insensitive jokes are comments that may contribute to feelings of isolation and difficulty seeking professional help.
 There are therapists who can help you navigate your symptoms and learn to recognize the good things that come with aging.

 Debunking stereotypes during middle age

 Aging can be demonized in our cultures.
-Older people are less represented in movies and media, and some may experience feelings of being left behind by society, or undesirable as they age.
+Older people are less represented in movies and media, and some may experience the sense of being left behind by society, or undesirable as they age.
 However, stereotypes about aging are often not true.
 For example, although some worry that their cognitive abilities drop off in middle age, studies consistently show that many people retain much of their abilities while gaining new cognitive improvements, such as a positive life outlook and reduced emotional fluctuations.
 Middle-aged people can find enrichment and opportunities for new personal growth.
 Life excitement and growth do not end after your twenties.

 Improve your relationship with aging